JonathanZefanya/portfolio/README.md

 - **Email:** jonathan.zefanya16@gmail.com
 - **Portfolio Website:** https://jojo.tirtagt.xyz

-Feel free to reach out if you have any inquiries, collaboration opportunities, or just want to connect!
+Feel free to reach out if you have any inquiries, collaboration opportunities, or just want to connect

-## License

-This project is licensed under the [MIT License](LICENSE).